Fargo’s Andrea Baumgardner, a James Beard Semifinalist, and the Magic of BernBaum’s

 Baumgardner has also enjoyed exploring the sephardic Jewish cuisine of the Middle East and North Africa at BernBaum’s. “…Because it is so tasty and it’s a learning opportunity for all of us.”
 The classic Mediterranean eggplant casserole moussaka has become a house speciality.

 The couple initially launched BernBaum’s as a daytime-only joint, intent on preserving their evenings at home.
-With a James Beard nomination under her belt, Baumgardner gently added a popular early dinner service a few nights a week just before COVID hit.
+With a James Beard award nomination under her belt, Baumgardner gently added a popular early dinner service a few nights a week just before COVID hit.
 Like restaurants around the country, BernBaum’s has had to adapt: returning to daytime hours with a focus on take-out and delivery.
 Bernath has even returned to his passion for vintage furniture, offering cool pieces for sale in the restaurant where tables have been removed for social distancing.

 “Like most businesses in the past six months, we have had to pivot on some of our plans,” Baumgardner said. “ It’s always changing, although sometimes I joke that we are just repeating the same three things in different combinations!”